DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/05 Accessibility/15 Keyboard Navigation.md

     </tr>
     <tr>
         <td>Esc</td>
-        <td>Cancels changes made in a cell or row and switches it back to its normal state.</td>
+        <td>Cancels changes made in a cell or row, and switches that cell/row back to its normal state.</td>
     </tr>
     <tr>
         <td>Alt + &#8595;</td>